Lucretia Garfield

 Born in Garrettsville, Ohio, Garfield first met her husband at Geauga Seminary.
 After a long courtship, they married in 1858.
 Their early years were difficult, as James was often away and became romantically involved with other women.
 They would eventually have seven children together, five of whom lived to adulthood.
 Highly educated and knowledgeable of Washington politics, Garfield was a regular adviser for her husband, and she assisted him in his front porch campaign for the presidency.
 She was well regarded during her brief period in the White House, but after only a few months contracted malaria and went to Long Branch, New Jersey, to recuperate.

-On July 2, 1881, Garfield's husband was shot; he died from infections related to the wounds after two months, during which time his wife stayed at his bedside and received much public sympathy.
-Garfield returned to her former residence in Ohio after being widowed, and she spent much of the rest of her life preserving her husband's papers and other materials, establishing what was effectively the first presidential library.
-She died in 1918.
+On July 2, 1881, Garfield's husband was shot; he died from infections related to the wounds two months later, during which time his wife stayed at his bedside and received much public sympathy.
+Garfield returned to her former residence in Ohio after being widowed, and she spent much of the rest of her life preserving her husband's papers and other materials, establishing what was effectively the first presidential library, before her death in 1918.